-You are able to use Google Drive app for editing photos as well, and not just for storing them.
-You have an ability to add some effects, change the background, use PNG pictures on top of other pictures on Google Drive.
-We are going to try our best to explain to you some of these ways you can use to edit your photos on Google Drive.
-Keep reading this article for an easy step by step guide.
+You can use the Google Drive app for editing photos as well, not just for storing them.
+You can add some effects, change the background, use PNG pictures on top of other images on Google Drive.
+We will try our best to explain to you some of these ways you can use to edit your photos on Google Drive.
+Keep reading this article for an easy step-by-step guide.

 Items and accounts you are going to need for this: